cofenberg/unrimp/README.md

 ======
 - General
 	- C++ 17 and above, no legacy compiler support, compiled with wall warning level
-	- Compact user-header for the renderer backend API
+	- Compact user-header for the rendering hardware interface (RHI)
 		- A single all in one header for ease-of-use and best possible compile times
-		- No need to links against the renderer library itself, load renderer interface implementations dynamically during runtime
+		- No need to links against the RHI library itself, load RHI implementations dynamically during runtime
 	- Usage of [Amalgamated](https://blog.forrestthewoods.com/improving-open-source-with-amalgamation-cf293592c5f4)/[Unity](http://buffered.io/posts/the-magic-of-unity-builds/) builds for best possible compile times
 	- Using [CMake](https://cmake.org/) for the build process
 	- Using [Doxygen](http://www.doxygen.org) for code documentation
-	- Lightweight renderer implementations
+	- Lightweight RHI implementations
 		- Designed with [AZDO ("Almost Zero Driver Overhead")](https://de.slideshare.net/CassEveritt/approaching-zero-driver-overhead) in mind
 		- Implementations try to stick as best as possible close-to-the-metal and as a result are just a few KiB instead of MiB in memory size
-		- Implementations load the entry points of Vulkan, Direct3D, OpenGL and so on during runtime, meaning it's possible to react on system failures by e.g. dynamically switching to another renderer implementation
+		- Implementations load the entry points of Vulkan, Direct3D, OpenGL and so on during runtime, meaning it's possible to react on system failures by e.g. dynamically switching to another RHI implementation
 	- Support for static and shared build
-	- Separation into backend, runtime and toolkit for asset cooking
+	- Separation into RHI, runtime and toolkit for asset cooking
-		- Backend abstracts way the underlying renderer API like Vulkan/OpenGL/DirectX
+		- RHI abstracts way the underlying API like Vulkan/OpenGL/DirectX
 		- Runtime designed with end-user and middleware-user in mind
 			- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
 			- Intended to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic runtime